 The Worst Writing Advice I’ve Received

 This tip means, write like you would in college.
 Boring, boring, boring.
 No one wants to read something that sounds like a student paper.
 Of course you should write like you speak when you are a blogger.
 Have a conversation with your audience.

 Huh?
 Now, this is just ridiculous.
-If we write verbatim how we speak, for most of us our writing will be riddled with “ums”, “and”, “like, or “dude” (yeah, I say that a lot).
+If we write verbatim how we speak, for most of us, our writing will be riddled with “ums”, “and”, “like, or “dude” (yeah, I say that a lot).
 Wouldn’t that be awful for your readers?
 They want to read something interesting, intriguing, educational, and intelligent.
 Use these phrases sparingly.
 Otherwise, you risk your credibility as an authority.
 Rather than writing “Um, you wanna make an awesome iced coffee recipe?”
 Write “I have a terrific iced coffee recipe you’re going to love!”

 I frequently break this one.
 My favorite phrases include “be, by, being”.
 Why?
 Because that is how I talk.
 Unfortunately, according to one writing resource, using passive anything is a deadly sin.
 Oh, dear!

-- Write Every Day.
 This is great advice if you’re a professional writer.
 For the rest of us, life includes jobs, families, pets, friends, blogs, and even small businesses.
 We simply do not have time to write every day.
 Frankly, writing every day because you are told it is a “must” makes it a chore rather than something enjoyable.
 Writing should be (dear, dear, there’s one of those pesky “to be passive verbs”) something you enjoy and find satisfaction.

-The BEST writing advice I’ve ever received?
+What is the BEST writing advice I’ve ever received?

-READ!
+- READ!
 Reading is one of the best ways to expand your vocabulary, sentence structure, and writing style.
 Explore different types of books to develop a variety of dialogue, topics, and settings.
 Experiment with your writing based on what you are reading and go with what speaks to you.